ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

    maintained in a separate repository/pocket/PPA specific for that vendor or, if appropriate, in \`linux-backports-modules\`, and thus need to be maintained separately in the future.
+-  Mainline Stable Updates.
+These are upstream blessed patches which are deemed important enough to backport to older releases.
+These patches must pass testing both upstream and by Canonica/Ubuntu.

 Other changes are generally avoided on stable kernels, since the regression potential is so exceptionally high.